lcamichigan/active-chapter-bylaws/README.md

 ### Sec.
 2. House Residency

-In accordance with Article IV, Sec.6(d) of the _Constitution_ of Lambda Chi Alpha Fraternity, every member in good standing is required to live in the chapter house unless excused by the Executive Committee.
+In accordance with Article IV, Sec.
+6(d) of the _Constitution_ of Lambda Chi Alpha Fraternity, every member in good standing is required to live in the chapter house unless excused by the Executive Committee.
 Any member not residing in the chapter house and who provides no proof of a valid excuse accepts any